Alan Walker discography

 In 2022, Walker released the Walkerverse project, initially presented as two EPs and later re-released as his third studio album, Walkerverse Pt.
 I & II.
 The first EP, Walkerverse Pt.
 I, featured "Adventure Time" and "Somebody Like U" with Au/Ra.
 The second EP, Walkerverse Pt.
 II, contained nine tracks, including "Extremes" with Trevor Daniel and the single "Lovesick" which sampled Brahms' Hungarian Dance No. 5.
 In November 2023, he released his fourth studio album, Walkerworld.
 The singles "Hero" and "Better Off (Alone, Pt.
 III)" from the album both reached number one on the Hungarian radio charts.
 Additionally, the single "Heart Over Mind" released simultaneously with the album, reached number one on the Belarusian year-end chart and number two on the Russian year-end chart.
 Their fifth studio album, Walkerworld 2.0, was released in January 2025.

 On August 8, Walker announces song called "Old Habits" with Sofia Reyes and Farruko, this song is the final version of the song "Old Habits (Instrumental)" from Walkerworld 2.0, and two weeks later Walker releases "Mi Fe" With Jay Kalyl, David Mugurencia and Frank Miami.
+In November, Walker releases "Sailing", a song in collaboration with 2013 video game Old School Runescape.
+A few weeks later, he released the song "Welcome to Lonely Club" with American DJ Steve Aoki as part of the supergroup Lonely Club.
+And december 5, Walker and Aoki releases Quantum Beats the debut album of Lonely Club; includes 8 songs.